 Student Orientation Program (Required)

-All full-time undergraduate, degree-seeking students must participate in an orientation session before starting at Suffolk.
-Once you have paid your admission deposit, you may register for orientation.
+All full-time degree-seeking undergraduate students must participate in an orientation session before starting at Suffolk.
+Once you have paid your enrollment deposit, you may register for orientation.
 Orientation for students beginning in the fall semester will take place in June and in January for those beginning in the spring semester.
 Students with possible schedule conflicts should contact Orientation & New Student Programs.

 The cost of the orientation program is included in the new student fee on your tuition bill.
 Residential transfer students living on campus during the spring semester will be able to move into their housing assignment the day before their January orientation; see Residence Life & Housing for details.

 Orientation serves many purposes for our incoming students.
 We seek to help you understand Suffolk University's academic environment and expectations, become familiar with utilizing academic resources, develop a sense of comfort within the Suffolk Community, gain knowledge about co-curricular opportunities and become familiar with Suffolk's global culture and the institution's appreciation for diversity.
 We are looking forward to meeting you at orientation!

 Transferring to a new institution is an exciting adventure, not only for your student, but for your entire family.
 While it is not mandatory for family members to attend transfer orientation, it is strongly encouraged.

 Family orientation program runs concurrently with, but separately from, student orientation.
 For family members, orientation offers an exciting opportunity to interact with skilled faculty and staff members who are committed to excellence on campus.